Boiler Repair Greenwich — Verified Heating Engineers

 Hard water and sludge — the two boiler challenges in Greenwich

-As confirmed by Thames Water, the water supply across Greenwich’s SE postcodes classifies the water supply as hard water.² Limescale does not just affect your kettle — it builds directly on the heat exchanger inside your boiler, reducing efficiency and, over time, may affect the appliance’s lifespan.
+Thames Water says most water supplied across London and the South East is hard.² Greenwich is within Thames Water’s hard water supply region.
+Limescale does not just affect your kettle — it builds directly on the heat exchanger inside your boiler, reducing efficiency and, over time, may affect the appliance’s lifespan.

-In the Victorian and Edwardian terraces of Plumstead, Charlton and Eltham, black iron oxide sludge is an equally significant problem.
-Decades of corrosion in original iron pipework produces magnetite that circulates through the system, coating the heat exchanger and blocking narrow pipe runs.
+In older heating systems — common in the Victorian and Edwardian terraces of Plumstead and Charlton, and across older homes more broadly — magnetite sludge (black iron oxide deposits) can be an equally significant problem.
+Corrosion inside older steel radiators and heating systems produces magnetite that circulates, coating the heat exchanger and blocking narrow pipe runs.
 Both limescale and sludge are manageable — but they require active treatment, not just replacement parts.

-An inline scale filter or system treatment can help reduce limescale build-up.
-Sludge system cleaning such as a chemical flush often addresses sludge such as a chemical flush — the appropriate cleaning method depends on the condition of the system and your engineer will advise on the right approach.
-Annual servicing by a Gas Safe engineer identifies both problems early.
+Engineers may recommend scale-reduction measures in hard water areas.
+For sludge, system cleaning such as a chemical flush is often used — the appropriate cleaning method depends on the condition of the system and your engineer will advise on the right approach.
+Annual servicing by a Gas Safe engineer is commonly recommended to help identify scale, sludge and developing faults early.

 What to expect from a boiler repair visit